A concise snapshot of “Existence Strikes Back”

 The Project Moving Forward

-I have set up a Substack that is dedicated solely to Existence Strikes Back.
-You can find it here but it’s still under construction.
+I have set up a Substack that is dedicated solely to Existence Strikes Back, with the every essay labeled under Sections 1, 2, or 3.
+You can find it here.
 Every essay at my Substack will also be featured at TDE, so you don’t need to go to my Substack.
 You can, instead, merely click the “Existence Strikes Back” tag here and see all the essays.
 If, however, you want only “Existence Strikes Back” original material without the clutter of other topics at TDE (drinking, gardening, etc.), you might prefer my Substack.